haniae/Team2-CBA-Project/README.md

 | `fact` | `fact AMZN 2023 revenue` | Inspect a normalised financial fact. |
 | `scenario` | `scenario GOOGL bull rev=+8% mult=+0.5` | Run a what-if analysis with deltas. |
 | `ingest` | `ingest SHOP 5` | Trigger live ingestion (SEC, Yahoo, optional Bloomberg). |

+Compare responses append an `S&P 500 Avg` column and highlight how each ticker stacks up against the 500-company universe on margins, ROE, and valuation multiples so you immediately see whether a name is running above or below the broad benchmark.

 ### FastAPI service and web client
 ```bash